archergs/EmployeeTableDemo/README.md

-# NativeScript-Vue Application
+# Employee Table Demo

-> A native application built with NativeScript-Vue
+> A demo of the Employee tutorial using Vue.js and NativeScript

 ## Usage